follow-the-vine-to-get-to-the-melon/cv_hw/README.md

 hw*.ipynb, *.py - All the python files we ask you to code up must be submitted.

-Zip your completed assignments (pdf, ipynb, py) with a name like [cv-HW* submission], and email it to me so that we have a record of your work.
+Zip your completed assignments (pdf, ipynb, py) with a name like [cv2020-HW?-group?-name1-name2-name3], and email it to me so that we have a record of your work.

 ## How to start?
 Before working on each homework, you need to setup a few things: